mkyleUD/Caviness-HPC-Shell/_episodes_bak/01-connecting.md

 ```{.output}
 {{ site.workshop_host_prompt }}
 ```
-*Note that Caviness has two login node `login00` and `login01`.
-The above output could reflect either node.*

 ## Telling the Difference between the Local Terminal and the Remote Terminal

 You may have noticed that the prompt changed when you logged into the remote system using the